Background

 One Degree

-"Human connection is at the center of prevention"
+"Our connection to each other is at the center of prevention"

 We come full circle after every mass shooting.
 The same signs were there, and it’ll likely happen again.
-But a shift of Oneº can change outcomes where human understanding and connection offer an active space for prevention.
+But a shift of Oneº can change outcomes where human understanding and connection offer a critical space for prevention.

 Power 2 Prevent